FluxML/fluxml.github.io/blog/_posts/2022-09-08-Adding-Time-Series-Support-to-FastAI.jl.md

 ## Tasks

-The library supports `TSClassificationSingle(blocks, data)` and `TSRegression(blocks, data)` tasks.
-These are for single label time-series classification and single label time-series regression.
+The library supports `TSClassificationSingle` and `TSRegression` tasks--used for single label time-series classification and single label time-series regression, respectively.
+We will pass our `data` and `blocks` from the previous step into the task:

 ```julia
 julia> task = TSClassificationSingle(blocks, data);
 ```

 ## Data Preprocessing

-Although, we have loaded the data in a container which can be used later while creating a `DataLoader` and training, often we would like to perform transformations on it.
-We can encode a sample input using
-`encodesample(task, Phase(), sample)`
+Although `data` can already be passed to `DataLoader` for loading during training, we would often like to perform transformations on it.
+We can encode a sample input using `encodesample(task, Phase(), sample)` where `Phase` is a [FastAI.jl Context](https://fluxml.ai/FastAI.jl/dev/references/FastAI.Context).

 ```julia
 julia> input, class = sample = getobs(data, 25)